qwaneu/qwaneu.github.io/_drafts/tdd-naming-tests.md

 description to reflect our understanding and intent better, making life easier for those who come after us (which includes ourselves).

-This heuristic helps thinking [Given-When-Then](@@): the test name gives a summary of the When and the Then.
+This heuristic helps thinking in terms of _Given-When-Then_: the test name gives a summary of the _When_ and the _Then_.

 ## Considerations

-The heuristic of putting the action/event and expected result in the test name or description is mostly applicable for example based tests, not so much on property based tests or approval tests.
+The heuristic of putting the action or event and expected result in the test name or description is mostly applicable for example based tests, not so much on property based tests or approval tests.
 For property based tests, we use the name or description to reflect an invariant of the code under test.